Young Roddy

-Roderick Brisco (born September 20, 1986), better known by his stage name Young Roddy (or simply Roddy), is an American hip hop recording artist signed to Jet Life Recordings and iHipHop Distribution.
+Roderick Brisco (born September 20, 1986), better known by his stage name Young Roddy (or simply Roddy), is an American rapper signed to Jet Life Recordings and iHipHop Distribution.

 Early life

 Young Roddy was born and raised in Kenner, Louisiana, New Orleans Metropolitan Area in Jefferson Parish.

 Growing up, Roddy was an avid basketball player and aspired to play professionally.
 After Hurricane Katrina in 2005, Roddy's mother, with whom he lived at the time, moved to Texas.
 Roddy did not want to leave New Orleans, however, and moved in with a friend who made beats and had a home studio.
 At this time, Roddy began to freestyle in cyphers with his friends.
 Roddy's friends were impressed by his skills, encouraged him to continue freestyling for them, and eventually suggested that he invest more time in his music.
 Despite this positive feedback and Roddy's genuine passion for music, he still did not see rap as a serious pursuit.
 Although he enjoyed freestyling, he was not recording music and resisted his cousin's repeated attempts to get him in the studio.
 Roddy was only goaded into visiting the studio when his cousin told him that Young Money would be recording in the same space.
 Roddy would go on to meet Curren$y at this studio.
 After hearing Roddy freestyle, Curren$y asked Roddy to join a new group that he was assembling and the two began to collaborate.